-For me, picture books are not just about reading they are also about teaching.
+For me, books are not just about reading they are also about teaching.

 Everything I do within my weeks’ worth of lessons is related to the different picture books I use.

-- Our oral comprehension is rooted in learning how to use our comprehension strategies from listening to a variety of stories each and every week.
+- Oral comprehension is rooted in learning how to use our comprehension strategies that develop while listening to a variety of stories each and every week.

-- Our shared reading texts are often non-fiction articles related to the themes and topics related to the picture book.
+- Shared reading texts are often non-fiction articles related to the themes and topics related to the book.

-- Our grammar and spelling lessons are taken straight from the pages of these books through mentor paragraphs and new vocabulary words.
+- Grammar and spelling lessons are straight from the pages of these books in mentor paragraphs and new vocabulary words.

-- Our writing prompts are inspired by the books and relate to the various forms of writing for the grade.
+- Writing prompts are inspired by the books and relate to the various forms of writing for the grade.